e-dorigatti/e-dorigatti.github.io/_posts/2019-11-18-the_first_project_of_my_phd.markdown

-I am in the process of publishing the first paper I wrote in my PhD, and, as promised, with this post I am making an effort to explain this work to a less technical audience.
-I start, however, by quoting the abstract:
+I am in the process of publishing the first paper I wrote in my PhD, and, as promised, with this post I am making an effort to explain this work to a less technical audience. <!-- more --> I start, however, by quoting the abstract:

 > Epitope-based vaccines have revolutionized vaccine research in the last
 > decades.
 Due to their complex nature, bioinformatics plays a pivotal role in